 The Principal Residence Exemption* must be established by June 1 for summer taxes and November 1 for winter taxes.
 This is your residence which you own and occupy as documented by deeds, the voter registration roll, your driver’s license, and income tax returns.

 *The above is set by state law, much of which was added by the passing of Proposal A in 1994.

 Note: Class and zoning are not the same thing.
 The agricultural zoned part of the township is filled with agriculture, residential and industrial (Consumers ROW) class properties.
 Zoning determines how you can use land and is set by the township.
 Class determines how the county studies value and is set by the assessor according to state law.

 Miscellaneous Tax-Related Forms:

 The following documents are linked to the State of Michigan Treasury Forms website.
 Please print them out and return them to the Township office.
-Do NOT e-mail them to us.
-Click on the form name and print to print it.
+Click on the form name and print.

 - Form 3676 – Affidavit Attesting that Qualified Agricultural Property Shall Remain Qualified Agricultural Property